aadheeshn26/merchant-lens/README.md

 ## Demo

-(TBD: Screenshots and demo video will be added after frontend completion in Week 2-3)
+(TBD: Screenshots and demo video will be added after frontend completion)

-## Development Progress

-- **Week 1, Day 1**: Initialized GitHub repo, set up FastAPI backend with basic endpoints.
-- **Week 1, Day 2**: Added CSV upload for sales data, `Sale` model, and basic analysis (total sales, by product).
-- **Week 1, Day 3**: Implemented weekly sales trends and sentiment analysis with `Review` model.